pmean/build-website/text/99/all.md

 Hesitant Harrison wants to know **the minimum number of patients that you would need under a perfect research situation** where all of the treated patients survive and none of the controls do.
-Professor Mean explains that some research situations can lead to an \"all or nothing\" response. **With an all or nothing response, you need about six to eight subjects total to achieve statistical significance**.
+Professor Mean explains that some research situations can lead to an "all or nothing" response. **With an all or nothing response, you need about six to eight subjects total to achieve statistical significance**.
 Such a small sample size, however, leaves you with no room for error if one of your